AboodJamal/jen-barry-site-selection-postgis/README.md

 > **Project 4: Jen and Barry's Site Selection in PostGIS**
 >
 > **Scenario:** If you took GEOG 483, the first project had you finding the best locations for "Jen and Barry" to open an ice cream business.
 Your task is to import the project shapefiles into a PostGIS schema and then write a series of SQL statements that automate the site selection process.
 >
-> **Jen and Barry's Selection Criteria:**
-> - Greater than 500 farms for milk production
-> - A labor pool of at least 25,000 individuals between the ages of 18 and 64 years
-> - A low crime index (less than or equal to 0.02)
-> - A population of less than 150 individuals per square mile
-> - Located near a university or college
-> - At least one recreation area within 10 miles
-> - Interstate within 20 miles
->
 > **Expected Results:** You should narrow the cities down to **9**, based on the county- and city-level criteria.
 After evaluating the interstate and recreation area criteria, that should get you down to **4 cities**.